Vehicle Industry Registration Procedures Manual

 • The date after the out-of-state registration expires.

-Is a commercial vehicle registered as a
+If the RO Is Is a commercial vehicle registered as a

 commercial vehicle in the last state of registration (refer to Commercial Vehicle section in this chapter)

-The date of entry unless the vehicle is currently registered and was parked without fees becoming due.
+And the Nonresident Vehicle The date of entry unless the vehicle is currently registered and was parked without fees becoming due.

 Note: If parked, fees become due on whichever of the following occurs first: